groupdocs-signature/GroupDocs.Signature-Docs/net/developer-guide/advanced-usage/saving/protect-pdf-documents.md

 ---
 id: protect-pdf-documents
 url: signature/net/protect-pdf-documents
-title: How to Protect a Signed PDF Document
+title: How to protect a signed PDF document
 weight: 3
 description: "This article explains how to protect a signed PDF document."
 keywords: